rusty-software/lbpquest-ii/docs/Rooms.md

 ### Billiards Room
 * **Google Maps Alpha** is here.
 * **Cowskin rug of elusiveness** is here, always visible on first entry, but with a 50% chance of not being visible subsequently.
 When the rug isn't visible, the game should remind the player that they thought there was a rug in here.
 * The pool table is set to be played, but no cue stick can be found.
-If the player has constructed the *Makeshift Cue Stick*, they can use it to break the rack, sinking all of the balls in a single stroke. the **Cue Ball** will hop into their duffle bag.
+If the player has constructed the *Utility Stick*, they can use it to break the rack, sinking all of the balls in a single stroke. the **Cue Ball** will hop into their duffle bag.
-* Hidden in the pockets is the **cue ball**.

 ### Kitchen
 * **Undead Lord of the Mounted Bulls** is here.